cnak/cnak.github.io/_posts/2016-07-20-2nd-normal-form.md

 **Table2** (projectCode(Foreign Key), crafterNo(Primary Key), crafterName, experienceLevel, noOfDays)

 The last post we had converted our un-normalised table to 1st Normal form.
-We will now continue by converting the table to Second Normal Form(2NF).
+We will now continue by converting the 1NF table to Second Normal Form(2NF).

-**Definition:** A table is in 2NF if it is first in 1NF and all nonkey attributes are functionality dependent on the whole key(not part of the key).
+**2NF Definition:** A table is in 2NF if it is first in 1NF and all nonkey attributes are functionality dependent on the whole key(not part of the key).

-Lucky for us, Table1 is already in 2NF because of the non-key attributes depend on the whole key (projectCode).
+Lucky for us, Table1 is already in 2NF because the non-key attributes depend on the whole key (projectCode).

 Table2 requires us to split it into two.
 Let see how we can approach this.

-**Table2** (projectCode(Foreign Key), crafterNo(Primary Key), crafterName, experienceLevel, noOfDays)
+**Table2** projectCode(Foreign Key), crafterNo(Primary Key), crafterName, experienceLevel, noOfDays.

-First of we want all non-key attributes to be dependent only on the key.
+First off, we want all non-key attributes to be dependent only on the key.
 In this particular table we have the following non-key attributes that are functionally dependent on the 'crafterNo'.

 - crafterName
 - experienceLevel

 In other words these two attributes are determined by the crafter's number.
 Thus giving us our new table.

 **Table2a** (crafterNo, crafterName, experienceLevel)

 Secondly, we look at the  remaining non-key attributes and find their determinants. 'noOfDays' is the only non-key attribute.
-We can determine that 'noOfDays' is only dependent on the 'projectCode' key, which ispart of the compound key (projectCode & crafterNo).
+We can determine that 'noOfDays' is only dependent on the 'projectCode' key, which is part of the compound key (projectCode & crafterNo).

-To make *all* non-key attributes dependent on the key, we spit this into it's own table as well, therefore our final two tables look like this.
+To make *all* non-key attributes dependent on the key, we split this into it's own table as well, therefore our final two tables look like this.

 **Table2a** (crafterNo, crafterName, experienceLevel)

 **Table2b** (projectCode(primary key), crafterNo(foreign key), noOfDays

-The projectCode and crafterNo keys make the compound key for table 2b and note that the 'crafterNo' is a foreign key that links Table2a with Table2b, showing a one to many relationship.
+The projectCode and crafterNo keys make the compound key for table 2b and also note that the 'crafterNo' is a foreign key that links Table2a with Table2b, showing the one to many relationship.

 ## 3rd Normal Form

-**Definition:** A table is in third normal form (3NF) if it is in second normal form and there are no transitive dependencies.
+**Definition:** A table is in third normal form (3NF), if it is in second normal form and there are no transitive dependencies.

 ### Transitive dependencies

 A point to note is that a transitive dependency can only exist if a relation holds 3 or more attributes.
-Knowing this, looking a table with less than 3, we can no up front it has no transitive dependencies.
+Knowing this, looking a table with less than 3, we can say up front it has no transitive dependencies.

 #### So what are transitive dependencies?
 If we have attribute 'A'.
 'A' functionally determines attribute 'B' and 'B' functionally determines 'C'.
 Then we can safely say that that functional dependency A -> C is a transitive dependency.